 Can help develop students’ self-esteem, self-confidence, and self-belief.

 Gives young people the chance to experience cultures, respect differences, and develop new friendships with their peers and thus broaden their horizons and knowledge.

 Tours are a strong way to consolidate learning, the experience from a trip can be directly related to the real world.

-Students can put their learning into real live practice – such as speaking French they learn in the classroom at a French Market in France.
+Students can put their learning into real live practice – such as speaking French they learn in the classroom at a market in France.

-Trips have long lasting benefits – Can you remember your favourite school trip when you were a child?
-Many may recall their favourite exhibit, visit or destination they went on as a child.
+Trips have long lasting benefits – Can you remember your favourite school trip?
+Many children recall their favourite exhibit, visit or destination with fond memories.

 It can benefit teachers as well as students!
-Teachers can see how their students learn and view the world, this can generate ideas which teachers can bring back into classrooms.
+Teachers can see how their students learn and view the world, this can generate ideas which teachers can bring back into classroom.

 Browse the site for inspiration!
 You can search by destination or by subject, or call us on 0330 838 4120 and let us help you plan your perfect trip!